 Bottle Contains: 90 vegetarian capsules, 500 mg each

-Ingredients: Organic Asparagus racemosus (Shatavari Root), Organic Ipomoea digitata (Finger-Leaf Morning Glory Root), Organic Vitex agnus-castus (Chaste Tree Berry), Wildcrafted Dioscorea villosa (Asoka Tree Bark), Organic Saraca asoca (Asoka Tree Bark), Organic Cyperus rotundus (Cyperus Root), Wildcrafted Actaea racemosa (Black Cohosh Root)
+Ingredients: Organic Asparagus racemosus (Shatavari Root), Organic Ipomoea digitata (Finger-Leaf Morning Glory Root), Organic Vitex agnus-castus (Chaste Tree Berry), Wildcrafted Dioscorea villosa (Wild Yam Root), Organic Saraca asoca (Ashoka Tree Bark), Organic Cyperus rotundus (Cyperus Root), Wildcrafted Actaea racemosa (Black Cohosh Root)

 (Go to Ayurvedic Herbal Makeup)

 Does not contain: Yeast, gluten, corn, soy, milk, fish, animal products, binders, fillers, preservatives or artificial coloring

 General Disclaimer: Keep out of reach of children.
 Not intended for use by pregnant women.
 Store in a cool, dry place.

 For some women, just the thought of entering menopause conjures up fears of sleepless nights, hot flashes, weight gain and emotional swings.
 Hot flashes seem to be the most common symptom, affecting 75-85 percent of all menopausal women in America.
 (1)